 When your business purchases a new device, check for updates straight away as part of initial set up, ensuring you enable automatic updates.

-Automatic updates for Windows (PC and Mobile)
+Automatic updates for Windows

 Updates for Apple

 Apple generally provides updates for the latest and immediately previous versions of their operating system, but not for older versions.

 For detailed information visit the Apple website:

 Updates for Android

 Notifications are sent when updates for Android are available.
 Please note that Androids update notifications can sometimes be delayed.

 For detailed information on Android updates visit: